-Studies show reishi mushrooms can help manage diabetes.
+Research shows reishi mushrooms can help manage diabetes.
 They can lower blood sugar and help regulate glucose level, according to a study at two Taiwanese universities.

 Another study at Peking University Health Science Center showed reishi prevent or slow kidney issues that can develop in diabetics (8).
 Another side effect of diabetes is that wounds can be slow to heal.
-The antioxidants in reishi can also speed wound healing for diabetic patients.
+Polysachharides in reishi can also speed wound healing for diabetic patients.

 If your dog’s on meds for diabetes, talk to your holistic vet about how reishi might help.

 #4 Support Heart Health

 While there’s a lack of conclusive clinical trials, reishi has a long history of improving cardiac risk factors in Asian medicine.
 In Japan, reishi mushrooms are a traditional treatment for circulatory problems.
 In traditional Chinese medicine, reishi is a general tonic for the cardiovascular system.

 A study of angina patients in Indonesia concluded that polysaccharide peptide (PsP) antioxidants in reishi mushrooms “…is a potent antioxidant against pathogenesis of atherosclerosis in stable angina and high risk patients”.